-The simple fact to remember is that queens generally don’t lay eggs for very long.
+The simple fact to remember is that, although queens are capable of living for around 5-7 years, their egg laying ability often declines within a few years.
+This queen will quickly be replaced with one that is more productive.
 Most of the time, if your queen stops laying, it may just be a case of waiting for a new queen to appear.
 Despite the name, the queen is definitely not in charge of the hive; the workers are.
 If she isn’t performing well, they’ll get rid of her as soon as they can.

 That said, there are other reasons your queen might not be laying eggs.
 A simple lack of nectar flow into the hive can seriously disrupt egg-laying for obvious reasons.
 Without enough nutrient supply, the queen can’t produce eggs to lay in the first place.
 As I said, then, with 1 to 1 syrup, you can sort this out pretty quickly.

 Other than that, it may just be an issue of time.
 You might just need to be patient.
 It can take three or four weeks to set up your hive before any noticeable egg-laying occurs.